 Cost relief for employers

 The WCB may provide cost relief if a claim is determined to be eligible.
-A claim may be eligible for total or partial cost relief of earnings loss benefits or medical costs in the following situations:
+A claim may be eligible for total or partial cost relief of earnings loss benefits or other costs in the following situations: